 - 13.5.1.
 Mitigation allows a student a further attempt without penalty if they fail an assessment or do not submit. - 13.5.2.
 Where mitigation is requested or self-certified, the student is responsible for seeking academic advice and for considering the impact of the mitigation on their overall assessment load and on their progression through the course of study. - 13.5.3.
 Where a student has self-certified for an extension, there is no opportunity to apply for self-certified mitigation for the same attempt at the assessment.
 A request for mitigation may still be made, but evidence will need to be provided. - 13.5.4.
 Mitigation cannot be requested for an assessment that has been passed. - 13.5.5.
-Where mitigation is self-certified or requested, but subsequently coursework is submitted or any other assessment completed, the mitigation will not stand where a pass mark is achieved in the submitted assessment. - 13.5.6.
-The application of mitigation and self-certified mitigation may be restricted to meet Professional, Statutory or Regulatory Body requirements. - 13.5.7.
+For each module enrolment, students cannot request more than three Mitigations per assessment. - 13.5.6.
+Where mitigation is self-certified or requested, but subsequently coursework is submitted or any other assessment completed, the mitigation will not stand where a pass mark is achieved in the submitted assessment. - 13.5.7.
+The application of mitigation and self-certified mitigation may be restricted to meet Professional, Statutory or Regulatory Body requirements.

+13.5.8.
 The Mitigation Process cannot consider applications for mitigation where an allegation of an Academic Offence is proven.
 Students may present any extenuating circumstances to the Academic Offence Panels although students may do this once only.